chide-org/chide-org/README.md

 I'm a passionate undergraduate student at Huazhong University of Science and Technology (HUST), majoring in Bioinformatics at the College of Life Science and Technology.

-My Chinese name is Wang Huijun and my English name is Rapheal
+My Chinese name is Wang Huijun and my English name is Rapheal.

 ## 🔍 About Me